Skip to content

 Note:

-• VMIA and the Victorian Government Cyber Safety Unit will not share your identifiable data with third parties without your permission.
+• VMIA and the Department of Government Services will not share your identifiable data with third parties without your permission.

 • VMIA will not use the Benchmark data to calculate individual insurance premiums.